The Brand

 Who were St Etienne Cycles?
-There’s little information on this obscure company, even on French websites and forums, which is a sign that this marque was never a significant player in the great city of bicycles in France.
-They’re rare enough that the most common question raised about them by their owners is “who were St Etienne Cycles?”.
+Who made St Etienne bikes?
+There’s little information on this obscure company, even on French websites and forums, which is a sign that this marque was never a significant player in racing nor were prestigious models in France.
+They’re rare enough for many that the most common question raised about them by their owners is “who were St Etienne Cycles?”.

 The City of Bike Building